Usage

 man

-friend, woman friend: (no hyphen or mid-dot), used for merely
+friend, woman friend: (no hyphen or mid-dot), used for friendships without romantic connotations

 Land